Updated on 2025-10-30 GMT+08:00

 Scenarios

-• Bind one or more virtual IP addresses to a cloud server so that you can use either the virtual IP address or private IP address to access the server.
+• Bind one or more virtual IP addresses to a cloud server so that you can use either the virtual or private IP address to access the server.
 If you have multiple services running on a cloud server, you can use different virtual IP addresses to access them.

 This section describes how to bind and configure a virtual IP address for an ECS.